Crochet Toys · Free Patterns

 Yarn: almost anything will work for these guys.
 I typically use a 4-ply worsted weight yarn or double up a few strands of sport weight.
 Kitchen cotton is also a great material for these and can then be used as a baby teether.
 I think leftover bits of cake yarn add quite a charming touch for these guys. *pictured is Caron Big Cakes in the color Toffee Brickle

 -Stuffing.
 For this pattern, I use a stress ball.
 I pick these up at my local Michael’s craft store.
 They have an area with small cheap $1 toys, but I am sure you can find little stress balls in many places.
 You can also just use a Poly-Fill type of stuffing.
-After getting this pattern ready to publish, I wanted to see what was available on Amazon- if you don’t have access to any craft type stores with these little squeeze balls- and I found the same exact ball I use on Amazon.
+After getting this pattern ready to publish, I wanted to see what was available on Amazon for those of you don’t have access to any craft type stores with these little squeeze balls.
+I found the same exact balls that I use on Amazon.
 Of course, it is a large box of 24, so cheaper than $1 each, but if you are getting ready for craft fairs it may be the way to go.

 This pattern starts at the top of the head and works down.
 We DO NOT BREAK off the yarn at all.